hitbtc-com/hitbtc-api/README.md

 # <a name="socketio"/>socket.io Market Data

 The API provides socket.io version 1.0.x protocol for receiving market data.
 It supports:
-* WebSocket, xhr-polling and jsonp-polling transports
+* WebSocket and xhr-polling transport
 * multiplexing a single connection with socket.io namespaces (see [`trades` namespace](#tradesnamespace))

 Useful links: